 The objectives of takaful have been informally discussed in the literature.
 Scholars have so far derived the objectives of takaful through that of Islamic banking, which also sourced its set of objectives from the Maqasid al-Shariah (Mohammed et al., 2008).
 Basically, both Islamic banking and takaful aim to achieve the five main objectives of Shariah as it is the set of law in Islam that applies in general.
 For example, Abdullah (2015) spells out the objectives through discussing the link between Maqasid al-Shariah and takaful; in other words, how the everyday functions of takaful operators meet the objectives of Shariah.
 In other literature, more operational objectives are mentioned such as the ability of the takaful fund to meet the upcoming liabilities.
 Ahmed (2013) for instance, provides a list of objectives of takaful operators which include to diversify risk among its members, to support social solidarity in turn to enable the protection of community from negative circumstances, to improve the quality of human life, and finally to encourage savings and investments through a shared system that distributes profits on participants' contributions.
-With regards to the concepts (C) applied in this research, the objectives are:
+With regards to the concepts (C) applied in this research, the objectives as adopted by Mohammed & Md.Taib (2016) were used.
+These objectives or concepts are:

 - 1. Tahdhib al-Fard (Educating the individual)

-- 2. Iqamah al-'Adl (Establishing Justice)
+- 2. Igamah al-'Adl (Establishing Justice)

 - 3. Jalb al-Maslahah (Promoting welfare)